itinero/routing2/src/Itinero.Instructions/README.md

 There are little exposed classes:

-0. The `BaseInstruction`, which represents a piece of the itinery: namely travel a bit and make a maneuver afterwards
+0. The `BaseInstruction`, which represents a piece of the itinerary: namely travel a bit and make a maneuver afterwards
 1. `IInstructionGenerator` is a simple interface, with one function: `GenerateInstructions`.
 It takes a route and converts it in instructions.
 This is the _only_ entry point the routeplanner knows about.
 If you want to make your own instructionGenerator, implement this class.
 2. The`IInstructionToText` which converts an instruction into human readable text